TYPO3-cookbooks/VagrantTypo3Org/README.md

 This is a repository used for setting up a development version of typo3.org website.

 For the first installation, consider one good hour to walk through all the steps.
 The time will depend on the speed of your network along to the the performance of your machine.
-There will about +500 Mb to download which includes a virtual machine and the typo3.org image.
+There will about 1 GB to download which includes a virtual machine and the typo3.org image.

 # Quick set up guide